Transformative Concession Agreement

 Key pieces of information about the business that you need to know about.

-Capricorn has secured a government-approved agreement that merges eight of its Egyptian concessions into a single, modernised contract.
-This significantly improves cost recovery and profit share while extending the contract life to 2045.
-EGPC Board approval has already secured the fiscal benefits, with the agreement operational from 1 July 2025.
-Parliamentary ratification, expected in Q1 2026, will formalise reserve recognition.
-This sets the stage to reclassify up to 20 mmboe of 2C resources as 2P reserves, unlocking multi-year drilling and production upside..
-This is the linchpin to unlocking long-term production and value.
-Beyond the improved headline terms, the single concession structure creates operational efficiency, simplifies planning, and allows for full-cycle investment across field boundaries, a meaningful improvement over the previous fragmented framework.
+Capricorn has secured a government-approved agreement that merges eight Egyptian concessions into a single, simplified contract.
+The new terms improve cost recovery and profit share while extending contract life to 2045.
+The agreement has been operational since 1 July 2025, with EGPC Board approval already securing the economic benefits.
+Parliamentary ratification, expected in early 2026, is the final step to formalise reserve recognition.
+This supports the potential reclassification of up to 20 mmboe of 2C resources as 2P reserves, underpinning multi-year drilling and production growth.
+The single-concession structure also reduces complexity and allows capital to be deployed more efficiently across the portfolio.

 The key events that could drive investment opportunities and shift markets.